-1.4 IMPLEMENTATION OF THE 2018 BAYFIELD COMPREHENSIVE PLAN UPDATE
+1.4-5 IMPLEMENTATION OF THE 2018-2023 BAYFIELD COMPREHENSIVE PLAN UPDATE

 A comprehensive plan, and all of its subsequent updates, is a document to be used by the Planning Commission and the Board of Trustees to direct decision making for the Town.
-The vision, goals and strategies of the 2018 Bayfield Comprehensive Plan Update will need to be implemented via regulatory tools such as zoning, subdivision regulations, and capital improvement programs.
-It is important that future members of the Board of Trustees and Planning Commission understand the 2018 Bayfield Comprehensive Plan Update and the importance of implementing it.
-To make sure this happens, there should be an orientation for all new members as they are appointed and elected into their positions.
+The vision, goals and strategies of the 2018-2023 Bayfield Comprehensive Plan Update will need to be implemented via regulatory tools such as zoning, subdivision regulations, and capital improvement programs.
+It is important that future members of the Board of Trustees and Planning Commission understand the 2018-2023 Bayfield Comprehensive Plan Update and the importance of implementing it.
+To make sure this happens, there should be an orientation for all new members as they are appointed and elected into their positions, and Town staff should provide an annual update to the Planning Commission and Board of Trustees on how the Plan's Implementation Strategies have been accomplished.

-1.5 AMENDING THE 2018 BAYFIELD COMPREHENSIVE PLAN UPDATE
+1.5-6_AMENDING THE 2018-2023_BAYFIELD COMPREHENSIVE PLAN UPDATE